Amartya-007/SQL-Learning-Form-Scratch/SQL-JOINS/JOINS.md

 **Result:** This query combines names from both the `Employees` and `Departments` tables, eliminating duplicates.
 If a name appears in both tables, it will only appear once in the result.

 ---

-This detailed explanation should help you understand SQL Joins comprehensively and prepare you for interviews.
-You can copy and paste the SQL commands into your MySQL environment to see how each join works with the provided sample data.